KoutsComputes/Secure-Software-Systems-Assignment3/flask-prototype-app/README.md

 ### Verifying AES Encryption via the UI

-1. After the stack starts, open [http://localhost:5000/home](http://localhost:5000/home) (or HTTPS if you re-enable TLS).
+1. After the stack starts, open [https://localhost:5000/home](https://localhost:5000/home) (the certificate is self-signed for demo purposes).
+If you disable TLS, use `http://localhost:5000/home` instead.
 2. Cast a vote using the regular voting form.
 3. Click the **Encryption Check** card on the home page (you will be prompted to log in as admin if you are not already authenticated).
 4. The diagnostics view shows: